 This event is virtual, to register click here.

-Presented in collaboration with Brazil Studies Program at David Rockefeller Center for Latin American Studies
+In collaboration with Cuba Studies Program at David Rockefeller Center of Latin American Studies.